SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Experiment

 \subsection{Ablation Study}

-In this section, we aim to demonstrate the importance of self-attention in capturing temporal context, and compare it to other techniques.
-This is achieved by performing an ablation study on the MoVi dataset, in which we train different versions of our model, where the temporal transformer is replaced by other networks to observe its effect terms of recognition capability and memory efficiency.
-We first train three versions of the proposed model, where we use an MLP with 3 hidden layers, an LSTM with 3 LSTM layers, and a CNN with 3 convolutional layers.
-All networks are trained using sequences of different lengths {24,48,96,192,960} from the MoVi dataset.
-The same spiral auto-encoder, parameters, losses and number of epochs are used to train all models.
-We show the obtained accuracy and the memory consumption for the trained models and compare them to the full-model in table \ref{tab:ablation_results}.
+In this section, our objective is to demonstrate the significance of self-attention in capturing temporal context and to compare it to other techniques.
+This is achieved by conducting an ablation study on the MoVi dataset.
+We train different versions of our model, where the temporal transformer is replaced by other networks, in order to observe their impacts in terms of recognition proficiency and memory efficiency.
+Specifically, we train three versions of the proposed model: one with a Multi-Layer Perceptron (MLP) containing 3 hidden layers, another with a Long Short-Term Memory (LSTM) network comprising 3 LSTM layers, and the third with a Convolutional Neural Network (CNN) containing 3 convolutional layers.
+All networks are trained multiple times using sequences of different lengths {24,48,96,192,960}.
+We maintain the same spiral auto-encoder, parameters, losses, and number of epochs for training all models.
+The accuracy and memory consumption for the trained models is outlined in table \ref{tab:ablation-res}, thereby facilitating a comparative analysis with the complete model.

-The results reveal that: \begin{itemize} \item Firstly, in comparison to the MLP-based model, our proposed model demonstrates competitive accuracy while being more memory efficient.
+The results reveal the following findings: \begin{itemize} \item In comparison to the MLP-based model, our proposed model demonstrates competitive accuracy while being more memory efficient.
 This is attributed to the dense connectivity and larger parameter count of MLP networks.

-\item Secondly, although LSTM exhibits lower memory consumption and comparable performance to our model for short sequences, it struggles when applied to larger sequences due to difficulties in capturing long-term dependencies.
+\item Although the LSTM-based model exhibits lower memory consumption and comparable performance to our model for short sequences, it falls short when applied to larger sequences due to difficulties in capturing long-term dependencies.

-\item Lastly, while CNN demonstrates better memory efficiency than the transformer, its accuracy significantly lags behind.
-This disparity arises from the limited capability of CNNs in capturing global dependencies and long-range interactions in the data.
+\item While the CNN-based model demonstrates better memory efficiency than our model, its accuracy significantly lags behind.
+This arises from the limited capability of CNNs in capturing global dependencies and long-range interactions in the data.

 \end{itemize}